jladan/nvim.config/README.md

 ### Deprecated
 - overly complicated colorscheme that I made years ago
-    - also provides a lightmode scheme automaticall with `:set bg=light`
+    - also provides a lightmode scheme automatically with `:set bg=light`
+    - deprecated, because it does not play well with new features like some treesitter highlighting

 ### Plugins